thingsboard/thingsboard-gateway/README.md

 Thingsboard IoT Gateway provides following features:

- - **OPC-UA** extension to collect data from devices that are connected to OPC-UA servers.
+ - **OPC-UA** connector to collect data from devices that are connected to OPC-UA servers.
- - **MQTT** extension to collect data that is published to external MQTT brokers.
+ - **MQTT** connector to collect data that is published to external MQTT brokers.
+ - **Modbus** connector to collect data from Modbus servers and slaves.
+ - **BLE** connector to collect data from BLE devices.
+ - **Custom** connector to collect data from custom protocols.
  - **Persistence** of collected data to guarantee data delivery in case of network and hardware failures.
  - **Automatic reconnect** to Thingsboard cluster.
  - Simple yet powerful **mapping** of incoming data and messages **to unified format**.